LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ### Build Loop

-If your fork is already up at 3.4, all that is required is to run the action: Build Loop for your fork and skip ahead to [Wait for TestFlight](#wait-for-testflight).
+If you have successfully built Loop 3.4 with automatic build configuration enabled and later decide to manually build Loop, all that is required is to run the action: Build Loop for your fork and skip ahead to [Wait for TestFlight](#wait-for-testflight).

 #### Updating from 3.2.x to 3.4